TradingView – Supertrend (Automated Trading)

 TradingView Strategy Quantity

-Once you have found a correct set of parameters which give good performance.
-The next step is to setup automated trading.
+Once you have found a good set of parameters, the next step is to set up automated trading.

 1. Click on the create alert button